pranavRedBus/cse15l-lab-reports/LabReport1.md

 ```
 > Working directory: **/home**
 >
-> I got this output because cd, when given a proper directory that is directly below it (accessible 1 folder down), enters that directory.
+> I got this output because `cd`, when given a proper directory that is directly below it (accessible 1 folder down), enters that directory.
 >
 > Not an error